joel-marks/jm/content/_index.md

 An intensive, bespoke process combining solution‑focused dialogue with hypnotic and somatic practices to unlock transformative breakthroughs."
 ---

-### Expertise & Credibility:
+### Expertise & Approach:

-Trained in Clinical Hypnotherapy (ICCHP) & Solution‑Focused Practice.
+Trained in Clinical Hypnotherapy (ICCHP) & Solution‑Focused Practice (BRIEF).
 I bring a unique neurodivergent lens and deep inquiry into consciousness, systems, and embodiment to enhance every session.

 ### Act Now: